-Right to withdraw consent to share personal information (Opt-Out)
+Your right to withdraw consent for us to share your personal information (Opt-Out)

 If you are happy for your data to be extracted and used for the purposes described in this privacy notice then you do not need to do anything.
 If you do not want your information to be used for any purpose beyond providing your care you can choose to opt-out.
 If you wish to do so, please let us know so we can code your record appropriately.
-We will respect your decision if you do not wish your information to be used for any purpose other than your care but in some circumstances we may still be legally required to disclose yourdata.
+We will respect your decision if you do not wish your information to be used for any purpose other than your care but in some circumstances we may still be legally required to disclose your data.
 There are two main types of opt-out.